Inseminoid: Production

-Development

 After making Satan's Slave (1976), Prey (1977) and Terror (1978), Norman J. Warren was to have directed a film called Gargoyles.
-After this production collapsed without a finished script, Warren and producer Richard Gordon accepted a story idea from the husband-and-wife duo of Nick and Gloria Maley, who had been members of the special effects unit on Satan's Slave.
-The Maleys wrote the film both as an amalgam of their favourite science-fiction ideas and to showcase their effects work.
-Their script, which indicated that the film is set two decades in the future in a militaristic universe, was provisionally titled Doomseeds; this was changed to Inseminoid to avoid confusion with the 1977 film Demon Seed.
+After this production collapsed without a finished script, Warren and producer Richard Gordon took on a story idea from the husband-and-wife duo of Nick and Gloria Maley, who had supplied the special effects on Satan's Slave.
+The Maleys wrote the film both as an amalgam of their favourite science fiction ideas and to showcase their effects work.
+Their script, which indicated that the film is set two decades in the future in a militaristic universe, was provisionally titled either Doom Seed or Doomseeds; this was changed to Inseminoid to avoid confusion with the 1977 film Demon Seed.

-Casting

 Gordon cast American actors Robin Clarke and Jennifer Ashley as Mark and Holly while on business in Hollywood.
 Clarke had recently played a supporting role in The Formula; Ashley had appeared in a number of independent films.
-Beacham, who had two young children at the time, accepted the role of Kate Carson to support her family, recalling in a 2003 interview: "I had to choose between a play that I really, really wanted to do, which would have paid me £65 a week, and this script for a film called Inseminoid.
+Beacham, who had two young children at the time, accepted the role of Kate to support her family, recalling in a 2003 interview: "I had to choose between a play that I really, really wanted to do, which would have paid me £65 a week, and this script for a film called Inseminoid.
 Hey!
 No choice.
 Two pink babies asleep upstairs!
 No choice!"

+The Shaw Brothers agreed to supply half of the proposed £1 million budget and became partners in the production, with elder brother Run Run Shaw being credited as the film's presenter in the title sequence.
+Meanwhile, Nick Maley reprised his effects role by building the puppets of the alien twins.